Gangliosides

 Gangliosides from marine invertebrates (echinoderms), such as starfish and sea cucumbers, are very different in structure from those in vertebrates and do not have a shorthand nomenclature.
 They include forms with distinctive ceramide compositions, untypical carbohydrate residues, sialic acids within the oligosaccharide chain or with glycosyl inositol-phosphoceramide structures.
 The mollusc, Aplysia kurodai, lacks gangliosides but produces complex oligoglycosylceramides with 2‑aminoethylphosphonic acids and/or phosphoethanolamine groups attached that may serve as ganglioside surrogates.

-The nature of the ceramide component is relevant to the biological function of gangliosides, and changing the fatty acid component to α‑linolenic acid by synthetic means altered the biological activity of gangliosides dramatically in vitro, but it is the carbohydrate moiety that has the primary role in most of their functions.
-In any given cell type, the number of different gangliosides may be relatively small, but their nature and compositions may be characteristic and in some way related to the function of the cell.
+The nature of the ceramide component is relevant to the function of gangliosides, and changing the fatty acid component to α‑linolenic acid by synthetic means altered the properties of gangliosides dramatically in vitro, but it is the carbohydrate moiety that is of primary importance in general.
+In any given cell type, the number of different gangliosides may be relatively small, but their nature and compositions may be characteristic and in some way related to function.

 3. Biosynthesis